Jesus Christ shows us the love of God

 - Jesus created everything.
 Jesus is the reason everything exists.
 He is the eternal God.
 Yet, He became one of the tiniest pieces of life, an embryo, so He could be born, live and die for us.
 Read Isaiah 9:6, John 1:1-4 and Luke 1:41-42.
 Since the God of the universe did whatever He needed to, to become one of us, do you think this shows He loves you?

 - Jesus sits upon the throne of heaven, in glory and splendor, as King of kings and Lord of lords.
 Nonetheless, He allowed Himself to be born into and live in poverty on this earth for us.
-Read Isaiah 6:1-5, also John 12:41 and 2 Corinthians 8:9.
+Read Isaiah 6:1-7, also John 12:41 and 2 Corinthians 8:9.
 Jesus also came to be a servant (not to be served) and to give His life to save us from our sins.
 Read Matthew 20:28.
-Isaiah the prophet in Isaiah 6 saw Jesus in His glorified state and was terrified.
-What does it mean to you that He let go of His rights and splendor as God to serve you?
+Isaiah the prophet in Isaiah 6 saw Jesus in His glorified state and was terrified because of his sin.
+What does it mean to you that Jesus let go of His rights and glory as God to serve you?

 - Jesus is the everlasting God, who is the source of life.
 Yet, on this earth He allowed His life to be cut short for us.
 He lived just 33 years and died a very painful and emotionally distressing death.
 Read Isaiah 43:10-13, John 1:1-4, John 10:17-18 and 1 Peter 2:21-25.
 The Source of Life willingly suffered for you, so you could be with Him.
 How much does this show He values you?
 How much does your life show you value Him?